FGtatsuro/ansible-docker-toolbox/README.md

 |docker_compose_sha256|SHA256 signature of Docker Compose binary.
 This is used for idempotency.|7c453a3e52fb97bba34cf404f7f7e7913c86e2322d612e00c71bd1588587c91e|
 |docker_compose_bin_path|Path Docker Compose binary is put.|/usr/local/bin/docker-compose|

-- These variables are valid only on Debian, and they aren't used in OSX.
+- These variables are valid only on Debian/Ubuntu, and they aren't used in OSX.
 - If you want to overwrite values, please check following sites.
   - https://github.com/docker/machine/releases
   - https://github.com/docker/compose/releases